 - History has it that this role included running the prison where Joseph continued to enjoy Potiphar’s favour.

 ISIS and OSIRIS

-A twist to the tale .That year as per Egyptian tradition:
+A twist to the tale .One year, as per Egyptian tradition:

 - Joseph instead of giving in to a legitimate temptation in Egyptian tradition, chooses God and goes AWOL during the set period.

 Dr. Ron Charles

 Lust of flesh, lust of eyes, pride of life.

 Joseph could lose everything by not giving in

 Adam avoided God

 Joseph temporarily appeared to have lost but eventually won from a position of weakness